-Field Description

-View Name Displays the name of the view.

-Subtree Displays the MIB subtree as an OID string.
-A view subtree is the set of a MIB object instances which have a common Object Identifier prefix to the names.
+Field Description View Name Displays the name of the view.
+Displays the MIB subtree as an OID string.
+A view subtree is t MIB object instances which have a common Object Identifier prinames. Туре Displays whether a family of view subtrees is included or excluded from the MIB view.

-Mask Displays the bit mask.

-Туре Displays whether a family of view subtrees is included or excluded from the MIB view.